MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up company GST information for New Zealand

-You’ll set up company GST information for New Zealand by choosing the appropriate option in the Company Setup Options window.
+You'll set up company GST information for New Zealand by choosing the appropriate option in the Company Setup Options window.

 **To set up company GST information for New Zealand:**